DRF Grantmaking - What We Fund

-The 2014 “Our Voices.
-Our Rights.
-Our Future” grant cycle consists of two grantmaking rounds:
+The 2015 “Advancing Rights and Development – Beyond 2015” grant cycle consists of two grantmaking rounds:

-2. Round Two: The second grantmaking round consists of a Letter of Interest (LoI) process for Bangladesh and Uganda (now closed) and a Request for Proposals (RFP) process for remaining Round 2 countries (Pacific Island Countries and Rwanda) - described in more detail below.
-Selected applicants from Peru will also be invited to apply.
-Deadline for applications is August 21, 2014.
+2. Round Two: The second grantmaking round consists of a Letter of Interest (LoI) process for Bangladesh and Uganda and a Request for Proposals (RFP) process for remaining Round 2 countries (Pacific Island Countries and Rwanda).
+The LoI and RFP will be announced later in 2015.

-Explanation of the Request for Proposals process follows:
+Explanation of the Request for Proposals process for Round One follows:

 REQUEST FOR PROPOSALS

 For applicants from Ghana, Haiti, Indonesia, Malawi, and Myanmar.

 a) Single organizations or partnerships for Small Grants OR

 b) Mid-Level (state, regional, provincial, district, or country- Pacific Island countries only) DPO-led coalitions for Mid-Level Coalition grants OR

 c) National DPO-led coalitions for National Coalition grants